openhab/openhab-addons/bundles/org.openhab.binding.thekeys/README.md

 ### Discovery

 The bridge can't be discovered automatically.
-The `host` must be provided.
+The `host` parameter must be provided.
 You can find it from the ios/android app : Home Page > Accessories > TK Gateway > Configure > IP

 ### Supported Channels

-The gateway have no channels.
+The gateway has no channels.
 It only exposes one property `firmwareVersion` containing the firmware version.

 ## Supported Things

 ### `smartlock` Thing Configuration

-This thing allows to control the smartlock and check its state
+This thing allows to control the smartlock and check its state.

 | Name            | Type    | Description                           | Default | Required | Advanced |
 |-----------------|---------|---------------------------------------|---------|----------|----------|